MrOmachi/OOP-School-Library/README.md

 ## Pre-requisites

 - You need to have Ruby installed on your local machine
-- Ruby bundler properly set up for installing dependencies
+- Ruby bundler properly set up for installing dependencies.

   > **Go here to get Ruby installer for windows** > [Windows Installer](https://rubyinstaller.org/)